defo-project/ech-dev-utils/howtos/cpython.md

 # CPython and ECH

-Notes on the cpython ECH integration.
+Notes on the cpython ECH integration, which currently only supports ECH on the TLS client.

 ## Build